 Further details of the five participants are summarized in Table 1.

 Table 1.
-Academic demographics of participants: degree seeking, program of study, academic year they took Methods of Data Analysis (MDA) I (Fall, Spring), number of statistics and computer science courses they have taken (undergraduate and graduate), programming languages they are familiar with, and amount of independent research they have completed.
+Academic demographics of participants: degree seeking, program of study, academic year they took Methods of Data Analysis (MDA) I (Fall, Spring), number of statistics and computer science (CS) courses they have taken (undergraduate and graduate), programming languages they are familiar with, and amount of independent research they had completed.